Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 After applying conditional formatting to your charts, you can also add filtering.

-Filtering Jira charts in Visor dashboards is much easier and simpler than in Jira itself, but you can still apply multiple filters, and select from different summarization, and aggregation options, to create precise dashboards that drill down into your project data and uncover relationships.
+Filtering Jira charts in Visor Dashboards is much easier and simpler than in Jira itself, but you can still apply multiple filters, and select from different summarization, and aggregation options, to create precise dashboards that drill down into your project data and uncover relationships.

 This gives you actionable insights at an instant.
 You can equip yourself with these insights to tackle blockers and risks as they emerge, to highlight performance differentials, capacity shortcomings, or other impactful issues, and address them as early as possible before they escalate in severity.